webplatform/docs/tutorials/inheritance_and_cascade/index.md

 </li>
 </ol>

-The font will change from the browser’s default (often Times or Times New Roman) to Verdana.
+The font face changes from the browser’s default (often set to Times or Times New Roman) to Verdana.

-If you don’t have Verdana installed on your computer, the text will be displayed in the default sans serif font specified in your browser settings.
-The text will also become smaller; only three quarters of what it was in the unstyled version.
-The CSS rule we specified applies only to the <code>&lt;html&gt;</code> element.
-We didn’t specify any rules for headings or paragraphs, yet all the text now displays in Verdana at 75% of the default size.
+If you do not have Verdana installed on your computer, the text displays in the default sans-serif font specified in your browser settings.
+The text is also smaller; only three quarters of its size in the unstyled version.
+The CSS rule applies only to the <code>&lt;html&gt;</code> element.
+It does not specify any rules for headings or paragraphs, yet all of the text now displays in Verdana at 75% of its default size.
 Why?
 Because of inheritance.
-The <code>font</code> property is a shorthand property that sets a whole number of font-related properties.
+The <code>font</code> property is a shorthand property that sets a whole range of font-related properties.

-We’ve only specified two of them — the font size and the font family—but that rule is equivalent to the following:
+The CSS rule only specified two properties — the font size and the font family — but that rule is equivalent to the following:

 <syntaxhighlight lang="css">html {
   font-style: normal;